bewillcott/bewsoftware-mdj-cli/README.md

 name that I now own.

 ## Manual
-The current manual can viewed [here].
+The current manual can viewed [here]!.

 ## Status
 This is a program under active development.
 It is not yet ready for release.